-Education in Doha is of a world-class standard and is more than adequate for most expats.
-A wide range of private international schools in Doha is available, which cater to a variety of needs and follow various curricula from all over the world, including British, American, French and German.
+Education in Doha is of a world-class standard.
+A wide range of private international schools in Doha caters to a variety of needs and follow various curricula from all over the world, including British, American, French, German and Canadian.

-While there are Qatari schools in Doha which expat children are eligible to attend, most parents opt to send their children to international schools.
-These offer a smoother transition for those accustomed to studying a particular curriculum from their home country.
+While expat children are eligible to attend some Qatari schools in Doha, most parents opt to send their children to international schools.
+These offer a smoother transition for children accustomed to studying their home country's curriculum.
 Some parents in Doha prefer homeschooling, although legislation on this issue is ambiguous, which presents its own challenges.
+Qatar's Hukoomi e-portal can help parent's find answers to some of their questions surrounding education.

 Public schools in Doha

 Public schools in Doha receive government funding and provide free tuition to all citizens and eligible expat students.
-Most students are Qatari, although expats with the right connections might find they can secure a place.
-The quality of education at these schools is excellent and they are a good option for foreigners who are looking to settle down in Doha in the long-term and want their children to be integrated into Qatari society.
+Most students are Qatari, although expats with the right connections might be able to secure a place.
+The quality of education at these schools is excellent, and they’re a good option for foreigners looking to settle down in Doha long-term and want their children to be integrated into Qatari society.

 Public and independent schools share the same compulsory subjects: Arabic, English, maths, science and Islamic studies.
 Overseen by the Ministry of Education and Higher Education, public schools include preschool, primary school (grades one to six), preparatory school (grades seven to nine) and secondary school (grades 10 to 12).